smastrom/solid-collapse/README.md

 If you want to obtain keyboard navigation and assistive technologies support:

-1. Create an ID (or write your own) and pass it to `ariaId` prop
+1. Define an ID and pass it to `ariaId` prop (I'm using createUniqueId from Solid, but you can just write your own string).
-2. Import `getAria` and spread the function in your trigger element:
+2. Import `getAria` and spread the function in your trigger element by passing the arguments as displayed below.

 ```jsx
 import { createSignal, createUniqueId } from 'solid-js';